daoterog/TokyoDrift/data/reports/descriptor_bandwidths/README.md

 Check structural observables too: a sorted pair-distance distribution loses connectivity and is not a unique encoding of every configuration, even though it retains the pairwise energy.

+Run
-Run `python -m utils.check_bandwidths --config <config> --output <report.json>` from the repository root in the particle-system environment to regenerate a report.
+`uv run --no-sync python -m utils.check_bandwidths --config <config> --output <report.json>` from the repository root to audit a current configuration.
+Results are directly comparable to a recorded snapshot only when its embedded model, noise, sample count, and seed settings match.